WaterandCola/validated-strong-consensus/README.md

 4. Adjust the input to replay different scenarios by modifying the log data.

  **Example**
 To explore the simulation and its visual representation, run the example provided.
-The default scenario will demonstrate how nodes in the network propose blocks, cast votes, and eventually reach consensus through VSC.
+The default scenario will demonstrate how nodes in the network propose blocks, cast votes, and eventually reach consensus through Validated Strong BFT Consensus Protocol.

  **Explanation of the Visualization (Figure)**
 The provided screenshot (`image.png`) demonstrates the output of the consensus visualization tool.